Tuition & AidApplying for Aid

 Presente la Solicitud Gratuita de Ayuda Federal para Estudiantes: Empezar Aquí FAFSA

-You can also print out a copy of the signature page and once all signatures have been signed send it to the address on the form.
+You can also print out a copy of the signature page, collect all signatures and send it to the address on the form.
 Remember, do not send the signature page to the school, but do send it to the Federal processor.

 TCC's school code is 001533 and if you are using the Internet to apply on-line and have trouble with the website, call (800) 433-3243 for help.